nutiteq/mobile-sdk-scripts/README.md

 A prerequisite for this is a directory containing .poly files

 ```
-python3 scripts/build_tilemasks.py POLY_FILE_DIRECTORY PACKAGES_TEMPLATE_FILE
+python3 scripts/build_poly_tilemasks.py POLY_FILE_DIRECTORY PACKAGES_TEMPLATE_DIRECTORY
 ```

+PACKAGES_TEMPLATE_DIRECTORY is the output directory for 'packages.json' file.
-PACKAGES_TEMPLATE_FILE file will be created that is needed as an input for other stages.
+It is needed as an input for other stages.
 The whole process takes around 30 minutes, depending on the complexity of .poly files.